-- SDC thoroughly endorses this Policy Direction and have felt since 2012 that the Official Plan should fully align with the Strategic Plan for the City to operate in an efficient and effectiveness manner and not go off track. - SDC has developed our own thoughts on what should be included in the Guiding Principles and Land Use Vision.
+- SDC thoroughly endorses this Policy Direction and have felt since 2012 that the Official Plan should fully align with the Strategic Plan for the City to operate in an efficient and effective manner and not go off track. - SDC has developed our own thoughts on what should be included in the Guiding Principles and Land Use Vision.
+Some guiding principles we would like to see included beyond what proposed in PB-29-16 are: Sustainable Development, Diversity & Adaptability, Community, invigorated Rural Areas, Interconnectivity, Accessibility & Equity, and Health & Vitality.
 See Appendix B for further details. - Bear in mind when you are developing the Land Use Vision it needs to consider more than what is incorporated in the Strategic Plan.